 Conservative, casual dress is customary for Norwegian business, and in the summer, most people dress for comfort, even to the point of sportiness.
 Business in Norway is run very much like a family, and there are few entrepreneurs.
 While Norwegians tend to be open and friendly, they do value their privacy and independence.

-Normal work hours are limited by law to 37.5 hours per week, usually running Monday through Friday, 8 a.m. to 4 p.m.
+Normal work hours can be between 35.5 to 40 hours per week (depending on the agreement and the company), usually running Monday through Friday, 8 a.m. to 4 p.m.

 As a basic principle, health care in Norway is distributed according to need, not ability to pay, and everyone who becomes ill in Norway is guaranteed treatment.
 The health care system uses both public and private services and facilities.
 The quality of the health services is high, but the waiting time for non-urgent surgery can be lenghty.
 To get an appointment to see a doctor can take a few days.